hellenike/textbook/docs/topics/verb-forms/index.md

 The tense of a finite verb describes the time of the action and/or its aspect.
 "Aspect" refers to the type of the action as simple/single, ongoing/repeated, or completed.

-Ancient Greek has seven tenses, which are divided into "primary" and "secondary" tenses.
-The "secondary" tenses are all past tenses, while the "primary" tenses represent actions in the present or future.
+We will consider six tenses, which are divided into "primary" and "secondary" tenses.
+The three "primary" tenses represent actions in the present or future; the three "secondary" tenses are all past tenses.

-- Primary tenses: Present, Future, Perfect, Future Perfect
+- Primary tenses: Present, Future, Perfect
 - Secondary tenses: Imperfect, Aorist, Pluperfect

 Multiple tenses for action in a particular "time" (such as the past) differ in terms of *aspect*.
 Aspect emphasizes the type of action being represented, or how the action is being depicted.
 Aspects include **simple**, **ongoing or continuous** and **completed**.
 Tense can indicate both time and aspect, or, in some verb forms, aspect alone.